 With a/an we usually use rather a/an + adjective + noun, but we can also use a rather + adjective + noun.
 With other determiners (some, those) we use determiner + rather + adjective + noun:

-We had to wait rather a long time. (or, less common, We had to wait ratherlong time.)
+We had to wait rather a long time. (or, less common, We had to wait a ratherlong time.)

 He helped her out of rather anuncomfortable situation. (or He helped her out of a rather uncomfortable situation.)